coreos/docs/running-coreos/platforms/vagrant/index.md

 The `$private_ipv4` and `$public_ipv4` substitution variables are fully supported in cloud-config on Vagrant.
 They will map to the first statically defined private and public networks defined in the Vagrantfile.

+Your Vagrantfile should copy your cloud-config file to `/var/lib/coreos-vagrant/vagrantfile-user-data`.
+The provided Vagrantfile is already configured to do this. `cloudinit` reads `vagrantfile-user-data` on every boot and uses it to create the machine's user-data file.
 If you wish to update your cloud-config later on, `vagrant up --provision` must be run to apply the new file.

 [cloud-config-docs]: {{site.url}}/docs/cluster-management/setup/cloudinit-cloud-config